TheBeachLab/mods/README.md

 You need to first install [node.js](https://docs.npmjs.com/getting-started/installing-node).

 Install the [http-server](https://www.npmjs.com/package/http-server) npm package.
-Including '-g' sets the installs the package gloabally, allowing you to use it as a command line tool.
+Including '-g' sets the installs the package gloabally, allowing you to use it as a command line tool:

 <code>npm install http-server -g</code>